Q. How do I report mosquito problems?

 Q. How long between when I report mosquitoes and when I can expect a spray truck in the area?

-A. Depending on the District’s current need for treatment and your location with regard to current route treatment, you may receive treatment that day or it may take several days.
+A. Depending on the District’s current need for treatment and your location with regard to current route treatment, you may receive treatment that evening or it may take several days.
 Please keep in mind that there are many elements contributing to the progress of treatment.
 First and foremost, weather conditions have the biggest impact.
 Temperature, rain, and wind all have significant effects on our ability to treat for adult mosquitoes.
 And we also have regular spray routes to cover during especially busy times.
 Finally, by law we cannot treat a given area more frequently than every five days.

 Q: How do I request to not be sprayed?